Aviméta 92

-The Aviaméta 92 was a French, all-metal, five seat monoplane built in the late 1920s.
+The Aviméta 92 was a French, all-metal, five seat monoplane built in the late 1920s.
 Three different engines were fitted, and one example flew the first non-stop Paris-Algiers flight in preparation for an abandoned trans-Atlantic attempt.

 Design and development

 Aviméta, (Société pour la Construction d'Avions Métallique)‚ grew out of the Aeronautical Department of the Schneider-Creusot arms manufacturer.
-The Avinméta 92 was an all-metal aircraft, in accord with the company's principles.
+The Aviméta 92 was an all-metal aircraft, in accord with the company's principles.